Mounjaro is considered safe for people who are eligible to be prescribed it. But here’s what you should know about its potential side effects.

 This said, you may have come across some scare stories in the media.
 Although Mounjaro is a good choice for many people, it certainly isn’t for everyone.
-Using it the wrong way can be dangerous, especially if you’re taking it without a prescription as a quick fix to lose a few pounds.
+Using it the wrong way can be dangerous, especially if it’s not been prescribed by a registered health care professional.

 Even for those who are eligible to use Mounjaro, the drug can have side effects and should only be taken under medical supervision.
 This article will take you through everything you need to know.